JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README.md

-# DEEP LEARNING NANODEGREE project2.Dog Breed Classifier
+# DEEP LEARNING NANODEGREE

-# 1. Introduction
+# Project2.
+Dog Breed Classifier

 ## 1. Abstract

-The purpose of this project is to make program that can classify dog breed
+The purpose of this project is to make aplication program that can classify dog breed

-And if that picture is human, print the dog breed that most similar
+If detected picture is dog, program should present the dog's breed

-#### 1. make human detection program
+And if detected picture is human, program should present the most similar dog's breed

-I used cv2.CascadeClassifier
+First, I made human detection program

-#### 2. make dog detection program
+To do that, I used cv2.CascadeClassifier in cv2 libarary

-I used transfer learning of VGG16 and used it all
+Secondly, I made dog detection program

-#### 3. make classifing dog's breed program
+To do that, I used transfer learning of VGG16 and used all the parameters already trained

-Firstly I created CNN model by scratch but it did not work well
+Thirdly, I made classifying dog's breed program

-Secondly I used transfer learning by VGG16 but changed last classifier linear model to 133 final classes
+To do that, I created CNN model by scratch first

-#### 4. Make final application all functions put together
+But simple CNN structure that made by scratch did not work well

-App should classify picture as human or dog
+So I also used transfer learning by VGG16 but changed last classifier linear model to 133 final classes

-If picture is dog, should present dog's breed
+(Its because ImageNet data have 133 sorts of dogs)

-If picture is human, should present most similar dog's breed
+Finally I put these all together to make application program

-# 2. Related Study
+## 2. Related Study

-### 1) Convolutional Neural Network
+#### 1) Convolutional Neural Network

 ① ㅇㅁㄴㅇㅁㄴ